 Autumn semester 2020 at NHH

 NHH will do its utmost to ensure that all students get high quality teaching and studies in the autumn semester of 2020, regardless of how the Covid-19 situation develops.
 NHH will follow current rules and advice on infection control.
-It will be safe to return to campus after the summer!

 The current Covid-19 infection-control restrictions severely limit the capacity of auditoriums, classrooms and study halls at NHH.

 Given this situation, NHH will combine traditional classroom teaching with online teaching in the fall semester.

 Although we strongly encourage our students to return to the NHH campus and our classrooms, it will be possible to follow most courses online.

 (Entry into Norway is currently restricted, and many international students may not be able to start their studies in Bergen in August as planned.

 Read more on our page for incoming international full-degree students autumn 2020)

 This is also a measure to accommodate students who are particularly vulnerable to Covid-19, as it allows them to study from home.
 Students themselves should consider whether they belong to this group and do not need to notify NHH to study online only.

 There will not be mandatory activities in any courses that require you to be present on campus.
 If there is mandatory activity in a course, there will always be online options.